lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     fix mynpt all npt temp 300.0 300.0 100 aniso 1.0 1.0 1000
     timestep 0.5

-    run 10000
+    run 5000

 ..  container:: justify

+    Run the *input.lammps* file using LAMMPS.
+As can be seen from *species.log*, only one species is detected, called *Si192O384*, which is the entire system.

+..  container:: justify

-    As the simulation runs, you can see that the charges of the atoms are fluctuating.
-    The charge of every atom is actually adjusting to the local environnement.
+    As the simulation progresses, you can see that the charges of the atoms are fluctuating since the charge of every individual atom is adjusting to its local environnement.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/average-charge-light.png
     :alt: Charge of silica during equilibration with reaxff and LAMMPS